patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/jump-link/jump-link.md

 **Jump links** allow users to navigate to sections within a page.

 ## Usage
-Jump links provide a way to navigate through sections on a page without scrolling.
+Jump links provide a way to navigate through section headings on a page without scrolling.
 The highlighted active section changes as the user scrolls to the next section.
-Each jump link section should match a section heading on the page.

 ## Elements